Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Introduction

 Here, we use the density matrix renormalization group (DMRG) algorithm to explore ferromagnetic phases of quantum spin-$1/2$ Heisenberg models with DMI and uniaxial anisotropy.
-As our main result, we discover a zero temperature quantum phase with a nontrivial magnetic spin texture that signals an emergent quantum skyrmion lattice.
-This novel phase was previously overlooked because it appears only beyond a critical system size which for realistic parameters is larger than the system sizes amenable to ED.
+As our main result, we discover a zero-temperature quantum phase with a nontrivial magnetic spin texture that signals an emergent quantum skyrmion lattice.
+This phase was previously overlooked because it appears only beyond a critical system size which for realistic parameters is larger than the system sizes amenable to ED.
 We identify three ferromagnetic phases that can be directly observed and distinguished in the space-resolved magnetization profile.
-Furthermore, we argue that the polarization gives access to the zero temperature phase diagram of the model under investigation.

-Contrary to similar quasiparticles found in frustrated lattices~\cite{Lohani2019} or quantum skyrmions embedded in a classical magnet~\cite{sieglControlledCreationQuantum2021}, we show that the skyrmion lattice phase reported in this letter emerges from entangled spin-$1/2$ pairs, which bear witness to a genuine quantum mechanical origin without classical analog.
+Furthermore, we argue that the polarization gives access to the zero-temperature phase diagram of the model under investigation.
+Contrary to similar quasiparticles found in frustrated lattices~\cite{Lohani2019} or quantum skyrmions embedded in a classical magnet~\cite{sieglControlledCreationQuantum2021}, we show that the skyrmion lattice phase reported in this letter emerges from entangled spin-$1/2$ pairs, which bear witness to a genuine quantum mechanical origin without classical analog, a feature that may pave the way towards a microscopic description of skyrmion qubits used for realizing quantum logic elements based on nanoscale devices~\cite{Psaroudaki2021}